PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Fri, 02 Aug 2024 05:25:47 GMT
+⏰ Updated on Mon, 06 Nov 2023 08:11:29 GMT

-💭 Thought: Mungkin membuat catatan harian tentang pengalamanku ngoding.
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!